Reece Waddell: Players and coaches should be commended for persevering through trying season

 Eventually, my wife and I decided to just roll with the punches and be adaptable.

-So what if I couldn't propose how I originally wanted to, and who cares if we don't get married in a traditional venue surrounded by 200 or more people?
+So what if I couldn’t propose how I originally wanted to?
+And who cares if we didn’t get married in a traditional venue surrounded by 200 or more people?

-The bottom line was we were together.
-And to us, that's really all that mattered.
+The bottom line is we’re together.
+And to us, that’s really all that matters.

 But it got me thinking about the high school football season, particularly the athletes and coaches I cover on a regular basis.
 They (along with players and coaches in every other sport) have been forced to adjust on the fly since early March.